colosrjones-401d4/data-structures-and-algorithms/code-challenges/arrayshift()/README.md

-## Challenge Summary
+# Challenge Summary
-# Reverse an Array
+## Array Shift

-The idea is to reverse an array in place.
+In this challenge we were given an array and a integer value.
+Next we needed to insert that value into the middle of that array.

 ## Challenge Description
-arrayReverse: creates a function that takes in an array and returns the same array with the values in reverse order.
-No array methods are used, the array is sorted in place, and empty arrays and non-array objects return -1.
+Inserting a given value into the middle of a given array and then making the second half of the array shift over one.

 ## Approach & Efficiency
-As array methods were disallowed as were array methods, I chose to use a for loop and a temp variable to iterate through the array and to swap the necessary variables.
-Big O = O(N);
+I took the approach of running a for loop for the first half of the array and putting those values into the new array.
+Then I took the given value and inserted it into the new array.
+Finally I ran another for loop to insert the second half of the values into the new array.

 ## Solution
 <!-- Embedded whiteboard image -->